1

 Qualifications

-The successful candidate should possess a Master degree or higher, strong interpersonal skills, and demonstrated success as a member of an instructional team.
-A candidate with a creative, dynamic, and easy-going approach will be an excellent fit with the program.
+The successful candidate should possess a PHD (ABD with strong credentials may also be considered), strong interpersonal skills, and demonstrated success working as a member of an instructional team.
+A candidate with a creative, dynamic, and easy-going approach will be an excellent fit with the Spanish school.

 Application Instructions

 Candidates should submit: letter of interest, CV, recent statistical information from student evaluations, and two letters of recommendations.
-Only complete applications will be considered.
+Position will be open until filled.